 *By appointment only.

-Dr. Abigail Lechtenberg (Graduate of Kansas State University)
+Dr. Jennifer Wade (Graduate of Washington State University) on left

 Veterinary Technicians & Assistants